callnow

 • Income tax payments

-• Payments that is been made to suppliers of goods and services used in production
+• Payments that have been made to suppliers of goods and services used in production

 • Salary and wage payments to employees